foxleigh81/letskillcapitalism.com/README.md

 - `date`: The second required tag, this tells gatsby which date you wrote the article.
 It is to be added in the format YYYY-MM-DD.
 - `in_nav`: This is only required on category level pages and tells the site if a category should appear in the primary navigation.
 Defaults to false.
 - `bgPos`: How the hero background should be positioned in css.
 Defaults to `50% 50%`
+- `excerpt`: Is your article written in a way that prevents you from using the top of it for an excerpt?
+That's fine, just add it here.

 ## Images